Home » IELTS Listening: Making the impossible possible

 ‘We have to listen and read and write all at the same time — that’s impossible!’

 This is a common comment from students preparing for the IELTS Listening test.
-It is not easy to do all of these things at the same time — especially as you only hear the audio once — but it is not impossible.
+It isn’t easy to do all of these things at once – especially as you only hear the audio once – but it isn’t impossible either.

-The most important thing you can do is prepare effectively — learn the basics of the listening test and build your knowledge from there.
-IELTS Listening tests give you time, often 30 seconds or so, to read the questions in advance of listening and this is your golden preparation opportunity.
-You need to use that preparation time effectively.
+The most important thing you can do is prepare effectively: learn the basics of the listening test and build your knowledge from there.
+IELTS Listening tests give you time, often around 30 seconds, to read the questions before each section starts.
+This is your golden preparation opportunity, and the trick is to use it well.

 The solution

-There are some key things you can do to prepare in this time:
+There are three key things you can do in those 30 seconds.

-• Identify the type of answer you need
+3. Identify the type of answer you need.

 Exercise